jarsushi/plant-identification/README.md

 # plant-identification
-Identify species of plant from seedling images
+Identify species of plants from seedling images